Jzar/school/4HC3/lecture.md

 **Process:**

-1. **Define task being analyzed:** as well as the purpose of the **task analysis**
+1. **Define task being analysed:** as well as the purpose of the **task analysis**

-2. **Conduct data collection**: Pay particular attention to areas such as *technology*, *machine* and *team member* iteraction, decision making, and *task constraints* to better understand the **process*
+2. **Conduct data collection**: Pay particular attention to areas such as *technology*, *machine* and *team member* iteration, decision making, and *task constraints* to better understand the **process*

 3. **Determine the overall goal of the task**: This should be in place at the top of the **task hierarchy**

 4. **Determine Task Sub-Goals**: Decompose the overall goal into *corresponding* **sub-goals**.
-Together, these subgoals should comprise the tasks necessary to accomplsih the overall goal
+Together, these subgoals should comprise the tasks necessary to accomplish the overall goal

 5. **Perform Sub-Goal decomposition**: Subgoals should be further broken down into *additional* **subgoals** and **operations**.
 Continue this process until you reach an appropriate operation, which specifies the action that actually needs to be done to accomplish the goal.
 There should always be an operation at the bottom level of *any* branch in a **HTA**

 6. **Develop Plan Analysis**: After describing all the subgoals and operations, add the plans.
-Plans explain how a goal should be accomplsihed.
+Plans explain how a goal should be accomplished.
 These may be in the format "do A, do B, do C"